-- 1. To re-elect as a director George Goldsmith, who retires by rotation in accordance with the Company's Articles of Association. - 2.
-To re-elect as a director Annalisa Jenkins, who retires by rotation in accordance with the Company's Articles of Association. - 3.
-To re-elect as a director Linda McGoldrick, who retires by rotation in accordance with the Company's Articles of Association. - 4.
-To re-elect as a director Kabir Nath, who retires by rotation in accordance with the Company's Articles of Association. - 5.
-To re-appoint PricewaterhouseCoopers LLP, an English registered limited liability partnership, as U.K. statutory auditors of the Company, to hold office until the conclusion of the next annual general meeting of shareholders. - 6.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023. - 7.
-To authorize the Audit and Risk Committee to determine the Company's auditors' remuneration for the fiscal year ending December 31, 2023. - 8.
-To receive the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2022 and to note that the Directors do not recommend the payment of any dividend for the year ended December 31, 2022. - 9.
-To receive and approve on an advisory basis the Company's U.K. statutory directors' remuneration report for the year ended December 31, 2022, which is set forth as Annex A to the attached proxy statement. - 10.
-To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers for the year ended December 31, 2022.
+- 1. To re-elect as a director David Norton, who retires by rotation in accordance with the Company's Articles of Association. - 2.
+To re-elect as a director Wayne J. Riley, who retires by rotation in accordance with the Company's Articles of Association. - 3.
+To re-elect as a director Daphne Karydas, who retires by rotation in accordance with the Company's Articles of Association. - 4.
+To re-appoint PricewaterhouseCoopers LLP, an English registered limited liability partnership, as U.K. statutory auditors of the Company, to hold office until the conclusion of the next annual general meeting of shareholders. - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024. - 6.
+To authorize the Audit and Risk Committee to determine the Company's auditors' remuneration for the fiscal year ending December 31, 2024. - 7.
+To receive the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2023 and to note that the Directors do not recommend the payment of any dividend for the year ended December 31, 2023. - 8.
+To receive and approve on an advisory basis the Company's U.K. statutory directors' remuneration report for the year ended December 31, 2023, which is set forth as Annex A to the attached proxy statement. - 9.
+To approve the Company's U.K. directors' remuneration policy, which is set forth in Annex A to the attached proxy statement and which, if approved, will take effect upon the conclusion of the Meeting. - 10.
+To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers for the year ended December 31, 2023. - 11.
+To authorize the directors generally and unconditionally for the purpose of s551 of the U.K. Companies Act 2006 to allot shares in the Company or to grant rights to subscribe for or to convert any security into shares in the Company ("Rights") up to a maximum aggregate nominal amount of £820,100 to such persons at such times and upon such conditions as the directors may determine (subject to the Company's articles of association).
+This authority shall expire (unless previously renewed, varied or revoked) on May 8, 2029 but the Company may make offers and enter into agreements before that expiry which would, or might, require shares to be allotted or Rights to be granted after that expiry and the directors may allot shares or grant Rights pursuant to any of those offers or agreements as if the authority had not expired.